NorskHelsenett/HelseID.Library/Documentation/secrets.md

 # Handling of signing keys in HelseID.Library
-HelseID requires use of a signing key to do client authentication.
-The public key is registered via HelseID Selvbetjening while the private key is protected and only accessible for use the application itself.
+HelseID requires use of a signing key to do [client authentication](https://utviklerportal.nhn.no/informasjonstjenester/helseid/bruksmoenstre-og-eksempelkode/bruk-av-helseid/docs/tekniske-mekanismer/bruk_av_client_assertion_enmd).
+The public key is registered via HelseID Selvbetjening while the private key is protected and is **only accessible** for use by the application itself.

 HelseID.Library builds on the [SigningCredentials](https://learn.microsoft.com/en-us/dotnet/api/microsoft.identitymodel.tokens.signingcredentials) abstraction in .NET, any implementation should be usable via the `AddSigningCredentialForClientAuthentication` method: